Master of Arts in Nonprofit Management and Leadership

 Dual Degree Programs

 The School of Social Work and the School of Law offer a degree combining the MSW degree and the JD degree.
 The program is designed to promote the integration of legal as well as social work knowledge and skills at fully professional levels.
-Similar to other dual degree programs approved by the Graduate School, this program would account for the professional requirements of a masters level social worker and the professional requirements of a law school graduate.
 Graduates of this program will be able to account for the legal interventions required by individuals or organizations as clients, while at the same time accounting for the social work services needed by the same individuals or organizations.
 Students who are interested in obtaining a masters of social work and a law degree through the MSW-JD. dual degree program must apply and be accepted into both schools.
 Application materials for the School of Social Work and the School of Law can be accessed through their respective websites.
+An outline of the course sequence of the program can be found at http://www.law.uga.edu/joint-degrees.
 For more information, contact Professor Ed Risler, (706) 542-8836, firstname.lastname@example.org.